The-Star-Citizen-Wikis/SharedModules/VehicleHardpoint/README.md

 If this flag is set to true, a language suffix is added to the data that is saved to SMW.

 ### `module_lang`
-This only has an effect if `smw_multilingual_text` set to true.
-Manually override the language suffix that is added.
+Manually select the language from the `.tab` page.
+Also overrides the language suffix that is added to SMW (if active).
 If left empty, the language is guessed based on the content language.

 ### `icon_prefix`